-7525 Health Needs of the Elderly (W,SU)
+7525 Health Needs of the Elderly

-An examination and study of the health needs that arise in connection with the aging process: illness and diseases connected with aging process; programs and facilities available for health care of the aged.
-Prerequisite: 7524 or permission of instructor.
+An examination and study of the health needs that arise in connection with the aging process; illnesses and diseases connected with the aging process; programs and facilities available for health care of the aged.

-7526 Legal, Housing and Recreational Needs of the Elderly (SP,A) 3-0-3 A course designed to study the laws which are of significance to elderly citizens.
-A look at the housing situation and recreation facilities and programs available to aged is also included.
+7526 Legal, Housing, and Recreation Needs of the Elderly

+A course designed to study the laws which are of significance to elderly citizens.
+A look at the housing situation and recreation facilities and programs available to the aged.